meyusufdemirci/Templates/README.md

 The cool / useful templates that can be used in iOS development

+# Usage

+- Run the `Install` script, the templates will be imported into Xcode
+- When you try to add `New File`, you will see the templates under the `My Templates` section

+# Templates

 - [UIKit MVVM Protocol Oriented Controller](#uikit-mvvm-protocol-oriented-controller)

 ## UIKit MVVM Protocol Oriented Controller